-Measurement Based Care (MBC) is a tool often overlooked in mental and behavioral health, yet very rarely overlooked in any other areas of medicine.
+Measurement-based Care (MBC) is a tool often overlooked in mental and behavioural health, yet very rarely overlooked in any other areas of medicine.
 Mental health has lagged far behind other areas of medicine around the use of data to inform clinical decisions and client engagement.
-When diagnosing and tracking a patient’s progress, it seems more difficult to capture practical quantitative data on a client compared to physical health.
+When diagnosing and tracking client progress, it seems more difficult to capture practical quantitative data on a client compared to physical health.
 However, research has clearly outlined a model for measuring care that generates meaningful objective data and is effective.
-It involves the consistent use of standardized assessments - often referred to as patient reported outcome measures (PROMS).
+It involves the consistent use of standardized assessments – often referred to as patient reported outcome measures (PROMS).

 Research shows that simply measuring effectively (without changing any programming or treatment protocol) has a major impact on treatment outcomes and success.
 This includes a 42% higher level of symptom change and a 40% reduction in dropout rates.

 However, not all measurement is created equally.
-There are infinite ways in which an organization can implement a process for collecting PROMS, but not all of these models will positively impact client care.
-It is important to define what the research identifies as “effective measurement”, as this plays a significant role in generating positive outcomes in mental and behavioral healthcare, as highlighted above.
+There are infinite ways in which an organization can implement a process for collecting PROMS, however not all of these models will positively impact client care.
+It is important to define what the research identifies as “effective measurement”, as this plays a significant role in generating positive outcomes in mental and behavioural healthcare, as highlighted above.

 For example, having a client dealing with anxiety complete the GAD-7 assessment every 2 weeks will paint a much clearer picture of their progress in comparison to measuring their symptoms at only the start of treatment or discharge.
 As well, the data collected throughout care can be used to inform discussions with the client and further engage them in their own care.